2. Definitions of “separation of church and state,” “established church,” and “religious freedom or soul liberty”

 Copyright © January 22, 2018

-Separation of church and state,” “established church” and “religious freedom or soul liberty,” are inherent in the establishment clause of the First Amendment to the United States Constitution.
+Separation of church and state,” “established church” and “religious freedom and soul liberty (the two go hand in hand),” are inherent in the establishment clause of the First Amendment to the United States Constitution.
 This lesson will define those phrases.
-The remaining studies and cited authorities, especially the studies on the history of the First Amendment will make perfectly clear that the definitions given here are accurate.
+The remaining studies and cited authorities, especially the studies on the history of the First Amendment, will make perfectly clear that the definitions given here are accurate.

 1. Definition of Separation of Church and State